jimnarey/amiga-600-build/README.md

 #### Backup the Pi SD card

 With everything working, this is a good point to backup the Musashi SD card.
-Assuming you used a 4GB/8GB card it can now be
+Assuming you used a 4GB/8GB card it can now be backed up using dd and then reflashed to a bigger card.
+By expanding the rootfs partition, or adding a new partition, on the bigger card there'll be plenty of space for HDF files.

+> This is also a good point at which to screw down the PiStorm onto the mainboard, if you haven't already.
+Make sure to run the emulator or `buptest.sh` after screwing down the PiStorm to ensure it wasn't moved out of place during the process.

 #### Addiing a custom configuration